Patrick Maroon: Early life

 Maroon was born on April 23, 1988, in St. Louis, Missouri, to parents Patti and Phil Maroon.
 His father formerly played Division I soccer at St. Louis University and wished to encourage his sons to play the sport.
 He grew up the youngest of four siblings, two brothers, and one sister.
 His father owned season tickets to the St. Louis Blues and he would alternate going to games with his brother Phil or one would sit on their father's lap.
 When reflecting on his childhood, Maroon said, "My family has been the biggest influence on my career...my parents have always been so dedicated and my brothers were always into the game, and helped me along."

 Growing up in St. Louis, Maroon attended Rogers Elementary and Oakville Middle School.
 He attended Oakville High School in St. Louis County, Missouri, but left before graduating to pursue junior-level hockey.
-He was not pictured—or even listed as “not pictured”—in the 2005 or 2006 Oakville High School yearbooks, suggesting he was no longer enrolled after his sophomore year.
-However, he does appear in a team photo for the Oakville ice hockey club during his sophomore year, though the team was not affiliated with the school.
+He was not pictured—or even listed as "not pictured"—in the 2005 or 2006 Oakville High School yearbooks, suggesting he was no longer enrolled after his sophomore year.
+However, he does appear in a team photo for the Oakville ice hockey club during his sophomore year.

 By the 2005–2006 season, Maroon was playing for the Texarkana Bandits of the North American Hockey League (NAHL), marking the start of his junior hockey career.

 He played minor ice hockey for the St. Louis Amateur Blues from 2003 until 2005, where he was nicknamed "Fat Pat" due to his size, 6 ft 1 in (1.85 m) and 260 lb (120 kg).
 In order to improve his playmaking ability, Maroon would stickhandle a golf ball in his garage for hours and skate in roller rinks.

 As a youth, Maroon also competed in the 2002 Quebec International Pee-Wee Hockey Tournament with the St. Louis Blues minor ice hockey team.
 In 2004, Maroon was drafted in the 11th round of the Ontario Hockey League (OHL) draft by the London Knights but was dismissed from their training camp due to his weight.

 When he entered high school with his older brother Justin, Maroon earned a spot on the varsity team as a freshman.